IGEL-Community/IGEL-Custom-Partitions/CP_Source/Network/WireGuard_VPN_Client/README.md

 - igel_wg_setup.sh (Main script)
 - wg_clients.csv (Mapping for IGEL clients IPv4 and/or IPv6 to WireGuard defined addresses)
 - wg0.conf (Template file)

+and the following file:

+- /bin/igel_wg_control.sh (Displays current state of WireGuard and allows user to change state on / off)

 The **igel_wg_setup.sh** script will create the client's public / private keys, send the client's public key to the UMS (ums_structure_tag), update wg0.conf template file, copy these files to **/etc/wireguard**, and start WireGuard.